Julie Hambleton

 The Prevalence of Dementia

 Dementia affects a significant number of individuals worldwide and is a growing concern as the population continues to age.
-One in ten adults in the United States are living with dementia, and this number is expected to continue to rise in the coming years.
+One in ten adults in the United States is living with dementia, and this number is expected to continue to rise in the coming years.
 Alzheimer’s disease is the most common cause of dementia, followed by vascular dementia, dementia with Lewy bodies, and frontotemporal dementia.
 Detecting the signs and symptoms of dementia early on is crucial for better management and improved quality of life for those affected.
-(1)

 The Role of Sense of Smell in Dementia